Loading Calculator

 Free Diving

-One particular form of Free Diving: participants try to reach large depths, stay underwater for long times or cover great distances on a single lungful of air.
+One particular form of Free Diving involves participants trying to reach large depths, stay underwater for periods, or cover great distances on a single lungful of air.

 In certain cultures, Free Diving was and still is a means of gathering food from the bottom of the sea, collecting pearls, or looking for treasures in a sunken ship.